Blog: Protecting the climate by trashing Mother Earth

 Protecting the climate by trashing Mother Earth

-But then, during those cold, colder, coldest times renowned environmentalist and climatologist Leonard DiCaprio, in between being paid untold millions for acting gigs, wasn't around to enlighten the planet.
+But then, during those cold, colder, coldest times, renowned environmentalist and climatologist Leonardo DiCaprio, in between being paid untold millions for acting gigs, wasn't around to enlighten the planet.
 Now he is.
-Dashing in from one of his many luxurious energy-guzzling homes -- or maybe from one of his equally energy-guzzling yachts all well-stocked with nubile under-30 females -- he proclaimed, "Climate Change is Real".
+Dashing in from one of his many luxurious energy-guzzling homes – or maybe from one of his equally energy-guzzling yachts all well-stocked with nubile under-30 females – he proclaimed, "Climate Change is Real."
 Well, who can argue with an authority like a Hollywood star?
 The gaggle-eyed spineless resisters didn't.

-Afterwards, exhausted and exhilarated from the attention their childish, feel-good behavior, the overgrown climate marching mental two-year-olds departed, leaving behind, as two-year-olds do, their detritus – garbage -- for others, the adults who don't believe in climate change but in cleanliness, to clean up.
+Afterward, exhausted and exhilarated from the attention their childish, feel-good behavior, the overgrown climate marching mental two-year-olds departed, leaving behind, as two-year-olds do, their detritus – garbage – for others, the adults who don't believe in climate change, but in cleanliness, to clean up.
 As happened on Earth Day/March for Science the week before.
 As on the Women's March a few months earlier.
-And the garbage from the March For Life before that.
-Oh, wait... those marchers cleaned up after themselves.
+And the garbage from the March for Life before that.
+Oh, wait...those marchers cleaned up after themselves.
 What?
-Wait?
+Wait!
 Are the real planet lovers people who want kids and mostly don't believe in climate change?

 And now today is May 1, so it is May Day, another phony holiday, another phony excuse for the left-wing fascists to publicly signal their virtue for their love of humanity and our planet by destroying it as in left-coast, coffee-addled Seattle.